JetBrains-Research/span/README.md

     ~_^~-^~~_~^-^~-~~^_~^~^~^
 ```

-**SPAN Peak Analyzer** is a semi-supervised multipurpose peak caller capable of processing a broad range of ChIP-seq,
+**SPAN Peak Analyzer** is a multipurpose peak caller capable of processing a broad range of ChIP-seq, ATAC-seq, and
-ATAC-seq, and single-cell ATAC-seq datasets that robustly handles multiple replicates and noise by leveraging limited
+single-cell ATAC-seq datasets.<br>
-manual annotation information.\
+In [semi-supervised mode](https://artyomovlab.wustl.edu/aging/tools) it is capable to robustly handle multiple
-Part of semi-supervised [peak calling](https://artyomovlab.wustl.edu/aging/tools) solution.
+replicates and noise by leveraging limited manual annotation information.

 **Open Access Paper:** https://doi.org/10.1093/bioinformatics/btab376